-Applicants are instructed to request that TOEFL and GRE scores be sent to Penn State electronically.
+Applicants are instructed to request that TOEFL scores be sent to Penn State electronically.
 MAT scores are only available in hard copy, so those scores should be sent by postal mail directly from Pearson to Penn State.

 IELTS and MAT scores should be mailed to:

 We encourage you to get to know our faculty, graduate student cohort, and program thoroughly before applying..